I have dreamed about this post for a while now.

 - Add the milk, heavy cream, honey and vanilla bean seeds + pods to a medium size sauce pot and set over medium heat.
 Bring the mixture to boil, watching very closely to make sure the milk does not boil over.
 Once the mixture is boiling immediately remove from the heat and carefully pour about 1/3 cup of the hot milk into the eggs, whisking constantly to temper the eggs.
 Next, add the milk/egg mixture into the remaining pot of hot milk, whisking constantly.
 Place the pot back on the stove and stir custard over low heat until thick enough to coat the back of a wooden spoon, about 5 minutes.

 - Place a fine-mesh sieve (strainer) over a large heat proof bowl and immediately strain the custard into the bowl.
-Discard the vanilla bean pods and let custard cool 10 minutes.
+Discard the vanilla bean pods and stir in the bourbon and vanilla.
+Let custard cool 10 minutes.
 Cover and place in the fridge for 4 hours or overnight, stirring as often as possible.
 If needed the custard can be quickly cooled in the freezer for 1-2 hours, but make sure to stir the custard every 30 minutes to prevent uneven freezing.

 - Once the ice cream mixture is well chilled, freeze in an ice cream maker according to the manufacturer’s instructions.
 Transfer the ice cream to an airtight container (or in my case a loaf pan).
 Freeze for 4-6 hours before serving.